LolitaDias/Python-Financial-Data_Election-Result-Analysis/README.md

 ## Background

-It's time to put away the Excel sheet and join the big leagues.
-Welcome to the world of programming with Python.
-In this homework assignment, you'll be using the concepts you've learned to complete **2** Python Challenges, PyBank and PyPoll.
-Both of these challenges encompasses a real-world situation where your newfound Python scripting skills can come in handy.
-These challenges are far from easy so expect some hard work ahead!
+In this assignment, we will be using Python concepts Both of these challenges(PyBank and PyPoll) encompasses a real-world situation where our Python scripting skills can come in handy.

 ### Before You Begin